NASA-PDS/doi-service/README.md

 ### Tox (for developers)

+#### N.B.
+Updates to pip dependencies are not automatically applied to existing tox virtual environments, to keep unit testing fast.
+The simplest way to propagate dependency updates is to delete `./.tox` and run tox again.

 [tox](https://tox.readthedocs.io/) is installed automatically during `pip install --editable .[dev]`, and provides virtual environments and run configurations for
 - unit/functional testing
 - linting